Project-EPIC/hcc-colorado/site_pages/labs.md

   Craft: craft
   L3D  : l3d
   Scalable Design: scalable
+  Sikuli : sikuli
   Wellness Innovation: wii
   Digital Learning Sciences: dls
 js: labs.js
 css: labs.css
 ---

-There are 6 active labs in human centered computing at CU Boulder.
+There are 7 active labs in human centered computing at CU Boulder.
 Each lab has their own space on campus and website.
 Labs are highlighted here with a link to their website.

 <div class="lab odd">
 <a class="anchor" name="epic"> </a>